Refurbished golf carts provide significant savings over buying a new one.

 I started considering buying a refurbished golf cart when I found that private individuals were listing their 2006 golf carts for the same price as a refurbished one.

-But of course the used electric golf carts from individuals all had used parts, the only new thing about the cart may be the batteries.
+But of course the used electric golf carts from individuals all had used parts, the only new thing about the cart may have been the batteries.

 A refurbished golf cart is like getting a new cart but at almost half the price of a new one.
 That is if you decide to use Affordable Golf carts.
 They only refurbish Club Cars which is my favorite golf cart manufacturer.
 Dean says there are too many problems with the Precedent golf cart - these carts don't have a full frame, whereas the DS models have an all aluminum frame.